About the Annual General Meeting

 - the place where the general meeting documents and proposed resolutions are available

-- the total number of shares and voting rights by share class on the date of the notice to convene
+- the total number of shares and voting rights on the date of the notice to convene

 - the address of the company website.